maybenot-io/maybenot/README.md

 # Maybenot

-Maybenot is a framework for traffic analysis defenses that can be used to hide patterns in encrypted communication protocols.
+Maybenot is a framework for traffic analysis defenses that can be used to hide patterns in encrypted communication.

-Consider encrypted comminication protocols such as TLS, QUIC, WireGuard, or Tor.
+Consider encrypted communication protocols such as TLS, QUIC, WireGuard, or Tor.
 While the connections are encrypted, *patterns* in the encrypted communication may still leak information about the underlying plaintext being communicated over encrypted.
 Maybenot is a framework for creating defenses that hide such